Akhil-Sharma-26/youtube-clone/README.md

 # youtube-clone
-**This is just a hobby project for gain some experience in web Development.**
+**This is just a hobby project to gain some experience in web Development.**